 FSET Regions and Service Providers

 Starting April 1, 2015, there will be new FSET regions across the state.
-Some of these regions may have a new FSET Service Provider.
-See the FSET Region Map to find your region and your FSET Service Provider effective April 1, 2015.
+Some of these regions may have a new FSET service provider.
+See the FSET region map to find your region and your FSET service provider.